 These block the action of histamine in the stomach to decrease the production of stomach acid.
 Famotidine is known by the brand name Pepcid in the UK and the US.

-A small US study has monitored the use of famotidine in a group of 10 patients with Covid-19 and found that patients reported marked improvements of disease related after starting the medication.
+Then, a small US study monitored the use of Famotidine in a group of 10 patients with Covid-19 and found that patients reported marked improvements of disease related symptoms after starting the medication.

 Why would this medication work?

 Some researchers say that histamine release may contribute to the inflammation associated with Covid-19 infection.
 Viruses activate mast cells – widely distributed in the gastrointestinal tract – that release early inflammatory chemical compounds, such as histamine and protease.

 Covid-19 can trigger in your body something called a cytokine storm, which is a potentially fatal amplification of an immune response.
 When you become sick, your immune system releases inflammatory proteins called cytokines that tell your immune cells how to fight the infection.

 So, does this mean Pepcid can stop the coronavirus?

 It is important to remember that these studies are in the early stages.
 Researchers warn that while its findings suggest that famotidine may affect the course of Covid-19, they must be considered in the context of several limitations.

 Placebo effect, enrolment bias and recall bias for symptoms may affect findings.
 There also remains the possibility that changes may reflect treatment independent convalescence, as the natural course of Covid-19 in patients who do not require hospital admission is not well known.